 If you’ve got a savings account, you can relate to this week’s question…

 A retired couple in their late sixties.
 IRA money languishing in low-return CDs.
-And the return is moving toward zero due to the Fed’s relentless efforts to keep rates down.
 We want safety, but we need a decent return!
 What to do?

 Here’s your answer, Terry!

-Unfortunately, when times are tough and unemployment high, Uncle Sam does what he can to help out.
+When times are tough and unemployment high, Uncle Sam does what he can to help out.
 And one of the main things he can do?
-Keep interest rates low in hopes of getting us consumers to borrow and spend.
+Keep interest rates low in hopes of getting consumers to borrow and spend.
 Since consumer spending makes up two-thirds of our economy (business spending making up the rest), when we spend more, our factories produce more and, hopefully, hire more.

-But while low rates are great for borrowers, they’re tough on savers.
-Especially those who depend on the interest from their savings to stay alive.
+While our economy is vastly improved since the dark days of the Great Recession, and interest rates have come up a smidge, they’re still low by historical standards.
+And as we all know, while low rates are great for borrowers, they’re tough on savers, especially those who depend on the interest from their savings to stay alive.

 So what’s a saver to do?